Dmytro Chyhrynskyi: International career

 After a successful 2005–06 season, Chyhrynskyi was called up to the 2006 FIFA World Cup squad by coach Oleg Blokhin, following the injury to Serhiy Fedorov.
 Shortly before the World Cup, Chyhrynskyi was a member of the Ukraine under-21 team, which finished as runners-up in the 2006 UEFA European Under-21 Championship.
 Showing impressive form during the championship, he was selected as a member of the team of the tournament by UEFA.
 Although set to be a part of Ukraine's World Cup squad, Chyhrynskyi suffered an injury during the closing stages of under-21 competition, which forced him out of the entire forthcoming tournament.

 Following his recovery from injury, Chyhrynskyi established himself as a starter for Ukraine in UEFA Euro 2008 qualifying.

+Managerial career

+In September 2025, Chyhrynskyi became the assistant manager of Manolo Jiménez at Greek side Aris.
+On 10 July 2026, he was appointed as head coach of Cypriot First Division club Krasava Ypsonas.